ManDen123/ManDen123.github.io/index.md

 * cold as ice
 * analytical

-## Quote:

-My name is Bond, James Bond!

-Wodka Martini, shaken, not stirred!
+> Wodka Martini, shaken, not stirred!